AminSallah/Flow.Launcher.Plugin.Notion/README.md

 5. Keep the type as a filter.
 6. Choose the database to query (required).
+7. Select the cache type based on your needs.

+    - **Disabled**: Pages will not be cached, and search will be in real-time.
+    - **BuildAndWait**: Initiates API call when the flow becomes visible, and if the filter is triggered while the API has not responded yet, it will wait for the response.
+    - **BuildWithoutWaiting**: Similar to the previous option, but if the filter is triggered and the API has not responded yet, it will display old cached pages until new data is received.
+    - **BuildWithTimeout**: Like the previous option, with the added feature of setting a timeout for the API.
+If the API exceeds the specified timeout, it will display old cache.
-7. Create a new payload `JSON` (if left empty, the entire database will be queried) or use this filter.
+8. Create a new payload `JSON` (if left empty, the entire database will be queried) or use this filter.
    > For more information about how you can create more advanced filters, navigate to [notion](https://developers.notion.com/reference/post-database-query-filter#the-filter-object).
 ```
 {